chfguo/bloomfilter/README.md

 # bloomfilter
 bloomfilter is a simple Bloom Filter lib for Python, it contains three class:
-- BloomFilter: it is in charge of calculating how much bits we need based on the given capacity and error. and use Python Bytes as bit array.
+- BloomFilter: it is in charge of calculating how much bits we need based on the given capacity and error, and use Python Bytes as bit array.
 ```python
 import random